pali-english/pali-english.github.io/README.md

 it only cuts the hand.
 So too, the ascetic life, when wrongly taken,
 drags you to hell.

+    "Kuso" - kusa grass (a type of sharp grass used for religious rituals in ancient India) "yathā" - as, like
+    "duggahito" - wrongly grasped (a compound of "du" (bad, wrong) and "ggahito" (grasped)) "hatthamevānukantati" - only cuts the hand (a compound of "hattha" (hand), "eva" (only, just), and "anukantati" (cuts)) "Sāmaññaṁ" - ascetic life, holy life
+    "dupparāmaṭṭhaṁ" - wrongly taken up (a compound of "du" (bad, wrong), "parā" (beyond, over) and "āmaṭṭhaṁ" (taken up)) "nirayāyupakaḍḍhati" - drags to hell (a compound of "niraya" (hell) and "upakaḍḍhati" (drags))

 Yaṁ kiñci sithilaṁ kammaṁ,
 saṅkiliṭṭhañca yaṁ vataṁ;